Skip to main content

 Accessing superannuation early

 • Compassionate release (via the Australian Tax Office) – for medical treatment costs, or mortgage/rent while you’re unable to work.
-Possible for specific unpaid expenses when there’s no other way to pay—e.g., medical treatment/transport, , preventing home foreclosure, funeral costs.
+Possible for specific unpaid expenses when there’s no other way to pay, including:

 Important

-Accessing your super early can ease money worries, but it can also be a big and sometimes an emotional decision.
+Accessing your super early can ease money worries, but it can also be a big, and sometimes emotional, decision.

 It may involve difficult conversations with your , your partner or family, and your financial adviser.
-If you feel comfortable, it can help to have an honest discussion with your about your and what that might mean for your planning.
+If you feel comfortable, it can help to have an honest discussion with your .
+You can discuss your and what that might mean for your planning.
+Having a support person with you can make these conversations easier.

 Before making any decisions, consider whether now is the right time to access your super, based on: